JunyuanDeng/NeRF-LOAM/Readme.md

 </div>

 - *Our incrementally simultaneous odometry and mapping results on the Newer College dataset and the KITTI dataset sequence 00.*
-- *The maps are dense with a form of mesh, the red line indicates the odometry results*
+- *The maps are dense with a form of mesh, the red line indicates the odometry results.*
-- *We use the same network without training to prove the ability of generalization of our design*
+- *We use the same network without training to prove the ability of generalization of our design.*

 ## Overview